creme332/creme332.github.io/_posts/2026-05-16-missing-cs.md

 One of the most important concepts that was not taught was version control.
 Version control is a way of tracking changes made to files.
 It allows you to "go back in time", keep parallel versions of the same file, and much more.
 It helps avoid situations where you create files like "file1.txt", "file1-edit.txt", and "file1-final-final.txt".
 The most common tool for version control is Git.

-I first learnt about Git while self-learning through The Odin Project in my first year of university.
+I first learnt about Git while self-learning through The Odin Project before I joined university.
 Ever since, I have used it for all my assignments and projects.
 I also pushed my Git repositories to GitHub to have a cloud backup.

 I highly recommend using Git and GitHub for your assignments, especially when writing your dissertation.